aseigo/packer/FORMAT.md

 returned in the data segment.

     NOTE: Due to the compression library used (:zstd), a streaming decoder is not currently implemented.
-However, :zstd does support streaming compression/decompression so this would be possible.
+However, the zstd algorithm does support streaming compression/decompression so this would be possible.